Can you get social assistance? | Our Services | KelaSkip to content

 Social assistance (toimeentulotuki in Finnish) can be paid to a person or a family who is resident in Finland and whose income and assets do not cover their essential daily expenses.

-Social assistance is intended to be a source of short-term financial aid that helps recipients overcome or avoid temporary difficulties and promotes their autonomy and independence.
+Social assistance is meant to be a source of short-term financial aid that helps you overcome or avoid temporary difficulties and promotes your autonomy and independence.

-Social assistance is granted as a last resort, which means that you must do everything you can to ensure a livelihood for your family and yourself, and first apply for any other benefits to which you may be entitled.
-These may include unemployment benefits and housing allowance.
-The maintenance provided by the parent liable for maintenance of a child is also a primary source of income in relation to social assistance.
+Social assistance is granted as a last resort.
+This means that you must do everything you can to support your family and yourself and first apply for all other benefits that you may have the right to.
+These are called primary benefits (ensisijaiset tuet).
+Examples of primary benefits include unemployment benefits (työttömyystuki) and housing allowance (asumistuki).
+The maintenance provided by the parent liable for the maintenance of a child is also a primary source of income in relation to social assistance.

 However, we can grant social assistance to you as an advance against a benefit that you are expected to get if